aeither/aptos-starter/README.md

 0. Getting started: Clone https://github.com/aeither/aptos-starter/

+only the `.move` files and `Move.toml` are required to follow this guide.
+- Move.toml
+- sources/

 ### 1. Setup Wallet

 Install [Martian Wallet](https://chrome.google.com/webstore/detail/martian-aptos-wallet/efbglgofoippbgcjepnhiblaibcnclgk) extension.
 It's the most Popular wallet with more than 600K downloads